Broome Stages: Plot summary

 Richard Broome (based on Richard II, Duke of Normandy, father of William the Conqueror) is born in 1715 the son of a clergyman and his mistress, a poor widow.
 He befriends an old witch who before she dies teaches him a spell to be passed from father to daughter to son and on through generations of alternating gender; which makes the spellbinder (including him) irresistibly charming to others.

 A visiting theatre company allows Richard to play the part of Oberon and he grows up to be a famous actor, patronised by the nobility.
 His child bride dies leaving a daughter whose own daughter Hilaret (Adela of France) joins Richard’s household and then his theatrical company.
 His second wife “a plainish heiress” gives him a son, Robert (Robert I, Duke of Normandy).
 Hilaret marries the Duke of Bedenham (Baldwin V, Count of Flanders) and has twelve children, including a son, Lionel (Robert I, Count of Flanders), whom she takes abroad in her old age, and a daughter, Lady Lettice (Matilda of Flanders, Queen of England).

 Robert Broome also becomes a great actor.
 He takes over his father’s company and builds a new London theatre, the Gloriana, where he puts on a satirical play, written by himself, which is a hit.
 Older theatres try to take away his licence but he uses his connections, including the Duke of Bedenham (whose family name is Wybird), to see them off.

 Robert’s son William (William the Conqueror), another actor, in turn becomes the company manager, despite resistance from Robert.
 William marries his cousin Lady Lettice (Matilda of Flanders).

 In 1816, William announces that his father’s performance as Shylock in the Merchant of Venice will be his last.
 His father, furious, gives the performance of his life.
-When William plays Sherlock himself in a later performance, his father Robert watches from a box at the Gloriana, determined to shoot his son if he fails in the role or to shoot himself if he succeeds.
+When William plays Shylock himself in a later performance, his father Robert watches from a box at the Gloriana, determined to shoot his son if he fails in the role or to shoot himself if he succeeds.
 William’s performance is a success, and Robert shoots himself behind the box as his son takes the applause.

 William and his new wife Lady Lettice survive the scandal by taking the company on tour.
 They have two sons, Russel (William Rufus, King of England) and Robert, known as Robin (Robert II, Duke of Normandy).
 William takes his mistress Miss Beverley on tour to America and becomes temporarily estranged from Lady Lettice who is left in England.
 William ventures back on to the London stage as Othello and is rapturously received.
 The performance causes a mental breakdown from which Lady Lettice nurses him back to health and they have a third son, Harry (Henry I, King of England).